WPP-Public/Potato-ACE/src/ace/components/listbox/README.md

 @import '<path-to-node_modules>/@potato/ace/components/listbox/listbox'
 ```

 Then import the class into your JavaScript entry point:

 ```js
 import '<path-to-node_modules>/@potato/ace/components/listbox/listbox';
 ```

-For the sake of convenience the ES6 class is exported as `Listbox`.
-To avoid name clashes the `as` keyword can be used when importing, e.g. `import Listbox as aceListbox from ...`.
-The attribute names used by the class are also exported as properties of `ATTRS`.
+For convenience the ES6 class is exported as `Listbox` and the attribute names used by the class are exported as properties of `ATTRS`.

-After `DOMContentLoaded` is fired, Listbox automatically instantiates an instance of itself within each `ace-listbox` element.
-Listbox then adds an ID `ace-listbox-<n>` for any instance without an ID, where `<n>` is the instance number.
-Listbox then adds its functionality to a `<ul>` or `<ol>` nested within it.
-If neither are present a `<ul>` is added automatically, which can be populated with options dynamically.
+After the event `DOMContentLoaded` is fired on `document`, an instance of Listbox is instantiated within each `<ace-listbox>` element, and an ID `ace-listbox-<n>` is addded for any instance without one, where `<n>` is a unique integer.
+Once instantiation is complete a custom event `ace-listbox-ready` is dispatched on `window`.
 See the **Custom events** section below for more details.

-Once instantiation is complete a custom event `ace-listbox-ready` is dispatched on `window`.
+Listbox must have a nested list and will use a `<ul>` or `<ol>` with attribute `ace-listbox-list`.
+If no descendant has this attribute then the first decendant `<ul>` or `<ol>` will be used and given this attribute.
+It is strongly recommended that the list element be provided with an accessible label using `aria-labelledby`.
+The list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-listbox-update-options` is dispatched on the Listbox instance afterwards.

 ## Usage